 “Just a lot of mud.
 It had rained too much, and the mud was so wet, we weren’t comfortable there, and it was really cold.
 [When asked about houses nearby] No, no houses for so far, we only reached a house one hour later.
 One hour later we saw a village with houses and everything else.”

-The respondent told the group remembered the way back as many of the group had been pushed back to there several times before already.
+The respondent explained that the group remembered the way back as many of the group had been pushed back to there several times before already.
 After around one and a half hours the 25 year-old man said they reached again the main M5 road leading back to Bihać.
 After another three and a half, in total five hours, the transit group reached again their make-shift camp in the fields on the outskirts of Bihać.